In this article I will cover:

 Turtle neck sweater

-This sweater will have a high close-fitting turn over collar.
+This sweater will have a high close-fitting folded down collar.
 It is also known as a polo neck or roll-neck

 Shawl collar sweater

 This is usually a cardigan sweater with a flat collar combined with a continuous lapel on the front opening.
 It can be full front open ie open front with no closures or button up.
 These sweaters usually fall below the hip and is worn over t-shirts and blouses.

 Full zip sweater